-Summer is in full swing now, which means Back to School season will be here soon.
-The Apple Back to School promotion has already begun, but the bulk of these events are still in the future — think mid-July through August.
-The good news is you have plenty of time to shop all the essentials before your kids head back to class in person, or virtually.
+Summer is in full swing, which means Back to School season will be here soon.
+The Apple Back to School promotion has already begun, but these events really heat up in August.
+The good news is you have time to shop all the essentials before your kids head back to class in person, or virtually.

 Check out our guide below to learn what to expect from the best Back to School sales in 2020.
 And if you're lucky enough to live in a state hosting a sales tax holiday, shop during your tax free weekend to score extra savings this season.